Jump to topic

 Development of teaching skills is also a major focus.
 The fellow works closely with residents and medical students both in clinic and during numerous special training sessions scheduled throughout the year (e.g., cadaver courses, evening cosmetics clinics and suturing labs).

 Four weeks of vacation, one week at a time, will be selected at any point during the fellowship year.

-To apply for the Micrographic Surgery and Dermatologic Oncology Fellowship, you must be board-eligible or board-certified in dermatology at the time you would begin your fellowship.
+Applicants for the Micrographic Surgery and Dermatologic Oncology Fellowship must be board-eligible or board-certified in dermatology at the time the fellowship would begin.

 Penn State Health Milton S. Hershey Medical Center

 500 University Dr., Hershey, Pa., 17033 (Derry Township, Dauphin County)